 A word to the wise: immediately retain the services of ticket scalpers in every major city to be on the lookout for front-row tickets to The Trumpocrats.
 You’ll want to see it up close and personal.
 It’ll be just like attending a Gallagher show from yore: front-row seating will require plastic rain ponchos to avoid being splashed by the performer’s sweat and other bodily fluids.

-As my deadline for filing this CNN-worthy breaking news and earth-shattering story approached, I was frantically trying to confirm, by getting a second some people anonymous deep background source to remain off the record but substantiate that in fact Barron (the youngest) Trump was secretly asking everyone for Kellyanne Conway’s teenage daughter’s (Claudia’s) contact information.
+As my deadline for filing this FOX- and CNN-worthy breaking news and earth-shattering story approached, I was frantically trying to confirm, by getting a second some people anonymous deep background source to remain off the record but substantiate that in fact Barron (the youngest) Trump was secretly asking everyone for Kellyanne Conway’s teenage daughter’s (Claudia’s) contact information.
 It seems that emancipation from one’s parents is a thing with Washington’s Republicans’ privileged, pampered, and now disillusioned teenage kids.

 Just as I was moving my mouse toward Word’s close file “X,” my cell phone lit up and indicated that the incoming call was originating from a private number.
 I took the call.
 A muffled and gender-neutral voice whispered, “President Trump is leaning on officials at the Department of Labor.
 I can’t be sure, but I think it’s about a waiver for an underage boy to perform in a theatrical production referred to as The Trumpocrats.”